Marshmallow Snowman CraftThis post may contain affiliate links which won't change your price but will share some commission.

-Your kids will love this marshmallow snowman craft that is even more fun to eat!
+Kids will love this marshmallow snowman craft that is even more fun to eat!
 Great activity for snow days and long winter days at home!

 That’s right.
 It’s the most wonderful “snowy” time of year.

 I freely admit I’m a southern driver and would prefer to stay at home when travel is more dangerous.
-(In our neck of the woods that also means running to the grocery store for milk three days before there’s even a cloud in the sky!
+(In our neck of the woods that also means running to the grocery store for milk three days before there’s even a cloud in the sky!)

-Even if you live in a balmy climate this is a fun edible craft for the kids (and mama, too!)
+Even if you live in a balmy climate, this is a fun edible craft for the kids (and mama, too!)

 Moms, why not be prepared for those unexpected days with this marshmallow snowman craft that will fuel your kids creativity and appetite!
+This activity would also be great for a holiday party for kids.

 You can make this entire snowman family with both jumbo and regular marshmallows (not minis).